Skip to content Skip to cookie consent

 Credit: David Mutua/Tearfund

-Local churches have often built long-term relationships within their neighbourhoods and, because of this, are more likely to be trusted than an external agency.
+Local churches have often built long-term relationships within their neighbourhoods and, because of this, are often more likely to be trusted than an external agency.
 They also know the strengths and needs of their communities best.
 That’s why Tearfund equips local churches with training and resources so that they are ready to respond to crises.

 ‘Learn to do right; seek justice.
 Defend the oppressed.
 Take up the cause of the fatherless; plead the case of the widow.’